Alphish/gm-community-toolbox/Docs/Reference/Functions/approach_angle.md

 [Go to source](/Community%20Toolbox/scripts/utils_CommunityToolboxMath/utils_CommunityToolboxMath.gml#L57)

-Calculates the angle a step closer to the target angle.
+Calculates the angle (in degrees) a step closer to the target angle.
 If the target is close enough, returns the target.

 ###### Arguments